EspeoBlockchain/gardener-server/CONTRIBUTING.md

 # Getting started

 A general guide on contributing code to open source projects can be seen at [contribution-guide.org](https://www.contribution-guide.org).

-We've got two branches:
-- `dev` for new features
-- `master` as a stable production branch (and hotfixes)
+Here's a brief instruction:

-1. Fork the `dev` branch
+1. Fork the `master` branch
 1. Hack away
 1. Make sure you've met the DoD
-1. Create a merge request to the `dev` branch
+1. Create a merge request to the `master` branch
 1. Wait for code review and apply suggestions

 # How to report a bug

-First of all, any *security vulnerabilities should be submitted directly to security@espeo.eu*.
+First of all, **any security vulnerabilities should be submitted directly to security@espeo.eu**.

 Other bugs should be reported as GitHub issues.
 Please include:
 - a short description explaining the bug and its impact,